helsingborg-stad/app-mitt-helsingborg/README.md

 ### Backend selector

-Using the file .env in the root of the project, various parameters could be used to change the behaviour of the app.
+Using the file `.env` in the root of the project, various parameters could be used to change the behaviour of the app.
 One of these options is the possibility of building the app with an interactive backend picker.
 This feature offers a dropdown available on the login screen that allows the user to choose amongst a number of predefined backends in order to troubleshoot or test.

-To configure this feature, first put the app build into development mode by adding the API_ENV variable to the settings file.
+To configure this feature, first put the app build into development mode by adding the `APP_ENV` variable to the settings file.
 Like so:

 ```
 APP_ENV=development
 ```

-Next you need to specify the displayname of each backend with the API_ENVS parameter.
+Next you need to specify the displayname of each backend with the `API_ENVS` parameter.
 The below list offers four different targets that will be listed in the app in order of
 appearance: